Check for Specific Failure Event

 end

-This specification checks some statistical properties of the given event's payload.
+This specification checks some statistical properties of the given event's attributes.

 behavior "Gyroscope x axis distribution"